Thorstein Veblen: Institutional economics

 Thorstein Veblen laid the foundation for the perspective of institutional economics with his criticism of traditional static economic theory.
 As much as Veblen was an economist, he was also a sociologist who rejected his contemporaries who looked at the economy as an autonomous, stable, and static entity.
 Veblen disagreed with his peers, as he strongly believed that the economy was significantly embedded in social institutions.
 Rather than separating economics from the social sciences, Veblen viewed the relationships between the economy and social and cultural phenomena.
 Generally speaking, the study of institutional economics viewed economic institutions as the broader process of cultural development.
 While economic institutionalism never transformed into a major school of economic thought, it allowed economists to explore economic problems from a perspective that incorporated social and cultural phenomena.
 It also allowed economists to view the economy as an evolving entity of bounded rationale.

+Pecuniary emulation

+Pecuniary emulation refers to the tendency of individuals to compete through the display of wealth and status symbols, rather than through productive or useful activities.
+Colloquially known as Keeping Up with the Joneses, this can take the form of luxury goods and services or the adoption of a luxury lifestyle.
+In The Theory of the Leisure Class, Veblen argues how emulation is at the basis of ownership.
+He says that individuals wish to emulate others, especially if they are of a higher social or pecuniary standing, so they initially begin acquiring the luxury goods that others have acquired.
+Eventually, the act of conspicuous consumption becomes the symbol of status, rather than the individual.
+This pecuniary emulation drives consumers to spend more on displays of wealth and status symbols, as opposed to more useful commodities.
+This cycle of constant emulation promotes materialism, demotes other forms of fulfillment, and negatively impacts the consumer's decision-making process within the market.